Workers Comp Self Insureds Have an LDF

 The LDF (Los Development Factor) equates to the E-Mod for self insureds.
 I have posted a few times in the past on Self Insureds thinking they are out of the Workers Comp E-Mod system.
 Actually, nothing could be further from the truth.

 If your company or governmental entity has not been provided with one, then you should obtain one immediately.
-Operating a self insured program without a LDF is like trying to run a budget by using a pencil and paper.
+Operating a self-insured program without an LDF is like trying to run a budget by using a pencil and paper.
 Your company is operating in the dark.

 It is calculated using the triangulation method.
-I have been debating with actuaries for many years that other statistics such as Regression, etc. should also factor in to the LDF.
-The official definition for a LDF: element used to adjust losses to reflect the Incurred But Not Reported (IBNR) under the retrospective method of rating.
+I have been debating with actuaries for many years that other statistics such as Regression, etc. should also factor into the LDF.
+The official definition for an LDF: element used to adjust losses to reflect the Incurred But Not Reported (IBNR) under the retrospective method of rating.

 My own definition is – a forecast of the future budgeted values for the life of a claim extending up to ten years in the future.